webhintio/hint/packages/hint-strict-transport-security/README.md

   common with hosting services), add the snippets in a `.htaccess` file in the root of the web site/app.

+For the complete set of configurations, not just for this rule, see the [Apache server configuration related documentation][apache config].

 </details>
 <details><summary>How to configure IIS</summary>